 to positive infinity, and you randomly select a number from that series, then the

 length (number of digits) of that selected number will also be infinite.
-This is
+That is, the

-because the average number of digits for numbers in a series of integers from one to
+average number of digits for numbers in a series of integers from one to infinity is

-infinity is itself infinite.
-By definition, average means half the numbers in the
+infinite.
+An average means that roughly half the numbers in the series are longer than

 Conversely, there is no actual randomness in infinity.
 If you are to randomly pick a

 number from one to ten, each number has a one-out-of-ten chance of being picked, but